Skip to content

 ”I want to see the guest’s name but it doesn’t show”

 Many OTA portal iCals omit the name for privacy reasons.
-The actual holder and real data come in when you send the guest the digital check-in link, where they fill in their personal details under RD 933/2021.
+The actual holder and real data come in when you send the guest the digital check-in link, where they fill in the Annex I details under RD 933/20213.

 ”The iCal brings in very old reservations”